pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ## Pulumi Developer Day 2

+Finally it is day two.
+This is the beginning of a choose-your-own-adventure wonderland and the opportunities go almost as far as your imagination.
+This is where we commit our code and plan our next change requests and enhancements.

+We can commit this code to git.
+Build a Github Actions Workflow to automate the CI testing of our IaC with every git pr or commit.
+Once you have a production ready IaC, you can add another to deploy to production clusters.
+If you run `make act` you will see how comfortable testing new github actions workflows can be in the convenience of your new enhanced IDE workflow.

+To conclude, Pulumi is not a single tool.
+Pulumi is a complete cloud developer ecosystem.
+Together, tools, SDKs, and cloud services come together forming the most accelerated way to create your own cloud success legends.

+Follow PulumiTV for up-coming examples built on this solution and to see how Pulumi ESC brings safety to your secrets and more.

-And because no hero's journey can be documented without the gruesome account of what came before, I have included many of the manual steps required to reach this state one command at a time.
+Because no hero's journey is complete without a gruesome account of what came before, I have included many of the manual steps required to reach this state one command at a time for the ~~morbidly~~ curious as well.

-Pulumi is not a single tool, rather Pulumi is a complete cloud developer ecosystem.
-Together, tools, SDK packages, and cloud service solutions which together form a complete cloud developer experience.
-Many cloud native tools and platforms require a plethora of dependencies and accompanying tooling.
-Like a lot of things in tech, Pulumi can feel a bit daunting with it's support of many general purpose programming languages, SDK packages, and cloud providers.

 > **click 'Details' to expand**